CatarinaFjallbark/todo/README.md

 # My todo app
 Welcome to my todo app created with Next.js.
-The frontend is build with React components and Tailwind CSS and the backend is a REST API using Next.js API routes for managing todos.
+The frontend is built with React components and Tailwind CSS and the backend is a REST API using Next.js API routes for managing todos.

 The reason for using Next.js is because it is convinient to use for a basic fullstack application.
 I have never used Tailwind before but it was the default settings when I created the application and I wanted to try it.
 Vitest is commonly used so I used it for testing and Swagger is easy and well used for API documentation.